verges-io/connection-integrity/README.md

 Run this locally on your Linux machine.
 It will fetch a fresh list of fingerprints and check whether they match local results.

 ## create-certs-fingerprints-json.sh
-The script I run each our on my server.
+The script I run each hour on my server.
 It creates a JSON file containing the fingerprints used for the verification.
-You can also run this on our *trusted* server and adjust the domains as you wish.
+You can also run this on your *trusted* server and adjust the domains as you wish.
 `check-certificates-mitm.sh` initially uses https://verges.io/certificate-fingerprints.json.